I love tattoos and have been writing about the topic for several years.

 Bats are always fascinating to tattoo lovers because of their connection with horror and darkness in the Western world.
 This attracts those who love Goth art and fashion.
-Interestingly, in the East, there is a much more positive view of bats.
+Interestingly, in the East, bats have a much more positive connotation.
 They are associated with health, wealth, peace, and longevity.

-But we're going to look at these fierce little critters through Western eyes, focusing on Gothic influence on bat tattoos: sharper lines, darker imagery, and a sense of foreboding.
+But we're going to look at these fierce little critters through Western eyes, focusing on those with Gothic influence: sharper lines, darker imagery, and a sense of foreboding.

 There's a lot to like about this wrist tattoo.
 First, it looks like it is just unfolding before it leaves its home.
-What is the best though is the way the designer didn't fill in the arms and legs, along with parts of the outer wings.
-Good job.
+What's best though: the way the designer didn't fill in the arms and legs, along with parts of the outer wings.
+Good job!

 Tribal tattoos work with almost any chosen theme, and this one of a bat on the upper back is no exception to that rule.
 I like the way the swirling lines and the pointed ends flow together.

 With this shoulder bat tattoo, we see a real abandonment of prior design styles.
-Here, the Gothic element is the subject matter itself, and less the design factor.
-Not a fan of color and tattoos, the red is a bit of a turn-off for me, but the attempt to make what appears to be the devil in bat form does make sense.
+Here, the Gothic element is the subject matter itself and less a design factor.
+I'm not a fan of color and tattoos, so the red is a bit of a turn-off for me, but the attempt to make what appears to be the devil in bat form does make sense.